clever-scientist/TrainingSpeech/README.md

 ## Tooling

-`AudioCorp`  comes with a CLI that automate and simplify:
+`TrainingSpeech`  comes with a CLI that automate and simplify:
  - transcript extraction
  - [forced-alignment](https://github.com/pettarin/forced-alignment-tools#definition-of-forced-alignment) (using [aeneas](https://github.com/readbeyond/aeneas))
  - validation and correction